 From the car park it takes approximately 3 hours to reach the headwaters of the Chikuma River 信濃川 and the first nights camping site.
 Most folk heading up to Mt.
 Kobushi follow this trail in both directions as its the quickest way to the summit as opposed the route up from the Nishizawa Keikoku via Mt Tokusa which is ranked as one of the hardest climbs in the Kanto Region.
 The trail for the most part follows alongside the watercourse though occasional tracks up the verges.
 Around 90 minutes from Moukidaira you will arrive at the gentle flowing Nametaki Falls ナメ滝 which resembles a long natural waterslide.
 From the waterfall the trail crosses the river by means of a newly built bridge and should take a little over an hour to reach the headwaters.
 In fact, the underground spring here constitutes the official starting point of the Shinano River – the longest river in Japan (in Nagano it’s called as the Chikuma River).

 From Mt.
-Sanpo 三宝山 (2,483 m) through to the Shiriiwa rock 尻岩 its trouble-free though traversing past Bushin Shiraiwa 武信白岩 (climbing prohibited) through to Jumonji Koya Hut 十文字小屋 requires close attention to your footwork with plenty of tree roots and lose rocks to bring you unstuck.
+Sanpo 三宝山 (2,483 m) the highest mountain in Saitama Prefecture through to the Shiriiwa rock 尻岩 its trouble-free.
+Traversing past Bushin Shiraiwa 武信白岩 (climbing prohibited) through to Jumonji Koya Hut 十文字小屋 requires close attention to your footwork with plenty of tree roots and lose rocks to bring you unstuck.
 From Mt.
 Oyama 大山 (2,225 m) down to the hut necessitates climbing down a series of chains which was a little unnerving, especially alone and in the wet.
 Finally, I arrived at the Jumonji Koya Hut (campsite 1,000 yen) around mid-day to a warm greeting, the midday TV weather forecast and some hot tea thanks to the kind caretaker.
 The campsite conjures an enchanting effect in the rain and was relieved to find a nice flat spot to while away the hours under the pitter-patter of my tent fly.